Dre Campbell Farm

 The seedlings look like small pineapple fruit tops.
 Transplant the seedlings when you can see the roots.

-It takes approximately two years to begin seeing fruits.
-Pineapples are a slow-growing crop, so don’t be discouraged if the time to fruiting seems like forever.
+Pineapples are a slow-growing crop, so don’t be discouraged if the time it takes to fruit seems like forever.

 In the first year, you will see the plant grow strong stems and many leaves.
 It will then begin to flower and produce fruit in the second year.